Risper8/Risper8/README.md

 ## Projects
 Here are some of my projects:
-1. [YOUR AI CHATBOT](https://github.com/Risper8/YOURAI_RAGCHAT) -  Your AI Chat is a Retrieval-Augmented Generation (RAG) application designed to help learners understand artificial intelligence (AI) in depth by answering questions about AI concepts.
+1. [YOUR AI CHATBOT](https://github.com/Risper8/Agents) -  This is a repository that contains a portfolio of my Agents projects.
+This includes LLM Agents and RAG.
+It's a work in progress.

 2. [Computer Vision Projects](https://github.com/Risper8/Computer-Vision-Projects) - This is a repository that contains a portfolio of my computer vision projects.
 This includes image classification, image segmentation, and object detection.
 It's a work in progress.